beloglazov/openstack-centos-kvm-glusterfs/doc/openstack-centos-kvm-glusterfs-guide.rst

 -  OpenStack [11]_: free open source IaaS Cloud computing software originally released by Rackspace and NASA under the Apache 2.0 License in July 2010.
-The OpenStack project is currently lead and managed by the OpenStack Foundation, which is "an independent body providing shared resources to help achieve the OpenStack Mission by Protecting, Empowering, and Promoting OpenStack software and the community around it, including users, developers and the entire ecosystem".
+The OpenStack project is currently lead and managed by the OpenStack Foundation, which is “an independent body providing shared resources to help achieve the OpenStack Mission by Protecting, Empowering, and Promoting OpenStack software and the community around it, including users, developers and the entire ecosystem”.
 [12]_

 In the next section we give an overview of the OpenStack software, its features, main components, and their interaction.
 In Section 3, we